jaycordaro/half-band-filter/README.md

 ## fi, and the problem with fi
 ## Q Format
 For this code, Q.15 consists of a sign bit plus 15 fractional bits = 16 bits.
-In this code,

 ## Q Conversion

+For our purposes, Q conversions are as follows:
 ### Float to Q
 To convert a number from floating point to Qm.n format:

-Multiply the floating point number by 2^n -1
+Multiply the floating point number by (2^n -1)
 Round to the nearest integer

 ### Q to float
 To convert a number from Qm.n format to floating point:

-Convert the number to floating point as if it were an integer, in other words remove the binary point Multiply by 2^−n
+Convert the number to floating point as if it were an integer, in other words remove the binary point Multiply by (2^−n -1)